Mortgage Credit Certificate (MCC): How It Can Help You Afford Your Mortgage Payments

 Mortgage Credit Certificate Example

-For instance, let’s say you take out a $200,000 mortgage at a 4% interest rate.
-For that first year, you’ll pay $8,000 in interest.
-If you receive a 20% MCC, then you’ll receive a $1,600 tax credit.
-The remaining annual interest is deducted from your gross income.
+Let’s say you take out a $200,000 mortgage with a 4% interest rate, and in the first year, you pay $8,000 in interest.
+If you qualify for a 20% MCC percentage, you’ll get a $1,600 tax credit.
+You can deduct the rest of the mortgage interest you paid ($6,400 in this example) as an itemized tax deduction.

 Interest Rate |